PetrochukM/HParams/README.md

 partial = func.get_configured_partial()
 ```

-With this approach, you don't have to transfer the entire global state to the new process.
+With this approach, you don't have to transfer the global state to the new process.
+To transfer the global state, you'll want to use
+`get_config` and `add_config`.

 ## Docs 📖